GoogleCloudPlatform/professional-services/infrastructure/cloudconnect/README.md

 ![](./pics/cloudconnect.png "High Level System Diagram")

-> Create Static IP addresses within the GCP Shared VPC host project, in the region closest to the AWS VPC.
+> Create Static IP addresses within the GCE VPC host project, in the region closest to the AWS VPC.
 These will be used as the PeerIp(s)

-**NOTE:** Run within the Shared VPC host project
+**NOTE:** Run within the GCE VPC host project

     $ gcloud compute addresses create aws-vpn-static --description "VPN BGP Endpoint" --region us-east1
     address: 35.185.31.1
     ...
-    $ gcloud compute addresses create "aws-vpn-bgp" --description "VPN BGP Endpoint" --region "us-east1"
+    $ gcloud compute addresses create aws-vpn-bgp --description "VPN BGP Endpoint" --region us-east1
     address: 104.196.135.13
     ...

 > If a VPNGateway does not exist, use the CloudFormation template _aws-vpn-gateway.yaml_ to create and attach it to the VPC.
 One also controls the which Subnets see the VPN's propagated routes using the RouteTableIds parameter.
 In this example we want both public and private route tables to see GCP routes.

+    ## Get a list of VpcIds, and select VPC to connect to GCP.
+    $ aws ec2 describe-vpcs
+    ...

+    ## Get a list of associated RouteTables
+    $ aws ec2 describe-route-tables --filters Name=vpc-id,Values=vpc-ffdd6a99

+    ## Get a list of associated RouteTableIds and their associated Name tags
+    $ aws ec2 describe-route-tables --filters Name=vpc-id,Values=vpc-ffdd6a99 --query 'RouteTables[].[RouteTableId,Tags[?Key==`Name`].Value]'

+    ## In this example, we want to propagated VPN routes to the custom (private/public) tables
     $ aws cloudformation create-stack --stack-name vpn-gw --template-body file://aws-vpn-gateway.yaml --parameters ParameterKey=VpcId,ParameterValue=vpc-ffdd6a99 ParameterKey=RouteTableIds,ParameterValue="rtb-bbfe17c2\,rtb-4d1b8a34"

     ## Upon CREATE_COMPLETE, get the VPNGatewayId